 Day 5 – 17th June 2007

 Woke up in the NRE campsite at half 7 in the morning to Dan prodding me awake.
-It was time to leave the campside and head off to Murchison Falls!
+It was time to leave the campside and head off to Masindi in Northern Uganda and Murchison Falls!

 Sleepily, I had a cup of tea and a fruit salad and watched the morning birds flying over the Nile.
 Going to miss that view!
 Settled my bills at the campsite which was 72,500 ugandan shillings (£24) and chatted to Orla, Lucy, Phil and Kat about tapeworms, ant attacks and Butara Parasites and ringworms…delightful!